alicelinh/zomato/README.md

 - Opportunity cuisines: Certain cuisines, such as Cantonese, African, and Malaysian, have exceptionally high ratings but are represented by a relatively small number of restaurants, indicating potential opportunities for growth and market expansion.
 ![image](https://github.com/user-attachments/assets/2c8d64e7-15e6-4acc-a7a2-b110109737fa)

+## Recommendations
+### Locations: bustling commerical centers
+These areas, being famous tourist attractions, attract many visitors who can experience your restaurant.
+Additionally, they are home to many young professionals willing to spend on trying new cuisines and dishes.

+### Cuisines
+Opportunity cuisines such as Cantonese, African, and Southeast Asian hold great potential.
+These cuisines have relatively high average ratings (around 4.5/5.0), yet only a small number of restaurants offer them, presenting a growth opportunity.

+### Service: Table Booking
+A significant number of top 10% restaurants offer table booking services, whereas most outside the top 10% do not.
+Allowing table bookings can enhance customer convenience, as it allows diners to plan their visit and avoid waiting times.

+### Restaurant Types
+Casual Dining is the most popular restaurant type among the top 10%.
+These restaurants stand out because they:
+- Are affordable to a broad audience.
+- Offer diverse menus.
+- Provide excellent service that appeals to many customers.

+### Others
+#### For business
+If you are planning to open a new restaurant in Bengaluru and aim for a high rating, explore my Tableau Interactive Dashboard: https://public.tableau.com/shared/Y2PYDT2BB?:display_count=n&:origin=viz_share_link.
+Using the "city" filter, you can find tailored recommendations for top cuisines, restaurant types, and cost ranges specific to your chosen location.

+#### For diners
+If you are looking to experience the best restaurants in Bengaluru, refer to my Tableau Interactive Dashboard: https://public.tableau.com/shared/Y2PYDT2BB?:display_count=n&:origin=viz_share_link.
+You can filter by city and restaurant type to discover the best-rated dining options tailored to your preferences.

 ## Visualisation (Tableau Interactive Dashboard)